brentAtWork/fiddo/README.md

 # fiddo
-A sort of specific build agent, I guess
-Though, now that I think about it, I want it to be a sort of continuous delivery thing.
+I'm not sure what exactly this should be called, but I want it too:
+- download the latest on a push
+- run whatever associated build script needs to be run